TahaErr/AI_App_Jam_61/README.md

 # Mom, Dad What Is That?

 # USE DART VERSION 3.2.2 FOR USING THIS PROJECT BECAUSE TENSORFLOW IS REQUESTION OLD VERSION OF DART.
+# THIS APP IS CAPABLE OF DETECTING 1000 DIFFERENT TYPES OF OBJECTS.
+You can find this objects at
+#
 ![App Logo](android/app/src/main/res/mipmap-xxxhdpi/ic_launcher.png)

 ## Overview